Protect PHP against session ID injection (session hijacking and session fixation)

 $_SERVER['HTTP_USER_AGENT']

-Variables above do exist in both - IIS and Apache (httpd).
+Variables above do exist in all webservers - IIS, Apache (httpd) and nginx.
 In order to limit validity of the session, we can also collect the date valid for actual day:

 date('d.m.Y')